myrahmoun/handbook/kempner_computing_handbook/s4_neuro_ai_workflows/spike_sorting.md

 # Spike Sorting

-Spike sorting is the classification and identification of action potentials from extracellular electrophysiological recordings for the purpose of discriminating spikes from different neurons.
-It involves filtering raw signals, spike detection, feature extraction of waveforms, and clustering them into distinct neuronal units.
-Accurate sorting is essential for the study of neural coding and circuit dynamics but is difficult due to waveform overlap, electrode drift, and noise.
-Developments in machine and computational learning methods are improving its scalability and accuracy and rendering it increasingly possible for large-scale neural recordings in systems neuroscience.
+Spike sorting is the process of identifying and extracting action potentials recorded extracellularly and classifying them based on their neuron of origin.
+It involves filtering raw neuronal signals, detecting the spikes, extracting features of single neuron spike waveforms, and clustering them into distinct neuronal units.
+Accurate sorting is essential for the study of neural coding and circuit dynamics but is difficult due to the presence of waveform overlaps, electrode drifts, and unavoidable noises.

 ![SegmentLocal](figures/gif/spikes.gif "segment")